 Only a dodgy salesman would see the pen landing on the dotted line as the end of the experience; this is just the beginning, particularly if this is the first time the customer has bought this brand or from this dealership.
 This is where customer service work needs to excel, and the quality of the product can really shine.
 In reality, the odds are stacked against a car going through its lifespan without some form of issue.

 Even if your car does miraculously make it through unscathed, it still needs a regular service, and for a dealership, it is all about ensuring the customer comes to you.
 This is when the digital aspect can prove its worth once again.
 By providing customers with details online of simple things like changing the oil the honesty that is ranked so highly by the customer is installed.
 However, by also suggesting how much easier it would be to drop it in, grab a coffee and have it done by one of your fully-fledged mechanics, you are catering for every customer need.
 A dealership runs the risk of the customer not getting an oil change, but they will develop a love for a brand and return when replacements are due.

 In terms of that all-important after-sales care, Audi have recently shown their way of going above and beyond.
 The revolutionary Audi Cam offers customers the chance to see exactly what is happening to their car whilst it is in the garage, as one of the members of their service department will walk round with a selfie camera, showing the various alterations that are being made.

 Customer service in the UK, until very recently, has been light years behind the rest of the world.
 Its successful application however produces massive positives.
-When we are on the receiving end of high- quality customer service, just under three quarters of us are likely to recommend the company to a friend, whilst half of us would become a frequent customer of the brand.
+When we are on the receiving end of high quality customer service, just under three quarters of us are likely to recommend the company to a friend, while half of us would become a frequent customer of the brand.